afterflow/chisel/README.md

 Done!
 You have a Caddy Web server at http://localhost, phpMyAdmin at http://localhost:8080.

-MySQL, Queue Worker and Schedule are runner running on background.
+MySQL, Queue Worker and Workspace with cron are running on background.

 Try to migrate the database from your host machine: